-The visiting committee of the Western Association of Schools and Colleges (WASC) recognized the strides being made by B-Tech in its April 2013 report (the WASC report is pp 103-112 of the school board packet):
+The visiting committee of the Western Association of Schools and Colleges (WASC) recognized the strides being made by B-Tech in its April 2013 report:

 The principal of the school has been instrumental in bringing about important changes and improvements, and has developed a relationship with the District leadership that B-Tech staff view as greatly improved.
 Her efficient preparation included the involvement of the entire B-Tech staff in the WASC process.
 Her staff has also acknowledged her for her transparent leadership and guiding the staff in creating a more nurturing environment for students.

 Quintana does not mince words when she talks about the key elements of her transformation.

 “The focus on curriculum has been the biggest piece for us,” she said.
 “When I came in in 2011, B-Tech had no textbooks.
 The mindset was this was not a real school.
 The teaching staff left around 1:30 every day.
 The tone was bad.”